jalombar/starsmasher/docs/source/using/visualisation.rst

 For a **collision**, the snapshots are the point.
-Column density in the orbital plane over successive ``out`` files shows the encounter, and ``energy0.sph`` tells you whether to trust it -- see :doc:`output`.
+Column density in the orbital plane over successive ``out`` files shows the encounter, and ``energy0.sph`` tells you whether to trust it.
+See :doc:`output`.

 .. note::